DnG-Crafts/3D_Printables/80mm Vent/README.md

 # 80mm Vent

-stl files to print a Vent for electronics boxes with 80mm fan mount and TPU seal fan mount uses m4 screws
+stl files to print a Vent for electronics boxes with 80mm fan mount and TPU seal.

+fan mount uses m4 screws.